Pat Robertson: Illness and death

 On August 11, 2017, Robertson was hospitalized after sustaining minor injuries in a fall from a horseback riding incident.

 On February 2, 2018, Robertson suffered an embolic stroke at his home in Virginia Beach.
 A member of his family noticed his symptoms and alerted emergency medical personnel.
 He was then taken to the nearest stroke center where he was administered the clot-busting drug tPA.
 Robertson was responsive, awake, and moving all of his limbs about eighty minutes after his stroke began.
 He was discharged two days later and recovered at home.
 Following this incident, Robertson and his family thanked the paramedics and medical staff for their "extraordinary care and rapid response."
 They also urged people to learn about stroke, its symptoms and treatments.
 Robertson resumed his hosting duties on The 700 Club on February 12, 2018.

 In June 2019, Robertson was absent from The 700 Club for several days after he broke three ribs in a fall.
 Upon his return, Robertson described the experience as very painful but said "Us old guys are tough, and we try to stay in there and keep on going."
 He then thanked viewers for their prayers.

 On June 8, 2023, Robertson died at his home in Virginia Beach, Virginia, at the age of 93.

 Publications

 Robertson's book The New World Order (1991) became a New York Times best seller.
 A review by Ephraim Radner, an Episcopalian professor of theology, stated:

 In his published writings, especially his 1991 book The New World Order, Pat Robertson has propagated theories about a worldwide Jewish conspiracy.
 Michael Land raised the issue in February in The New York Times Book Review, and in April Jacob Heilbrun, writing in The New York Review of Books, cited chapter and verse of Robertson's borrowings from well-known anti-Semitic works.

+The New World Order has been referred to by political scientists as the most influential recent work on the Illuminati, and has been described as "cover[ing] every internationalist conspiracy imaginable."

 In October 2003, Robertson was interviewed by author Joel Mowbray about his book Dangerous Diplomacy, a book critical of the United States Department of State.
 Robertson said that Americans could change American diplomacy by ridding America of a large part of the State Department.